 MailChimp: It is the most popular application for email marketing and campaigns and managing email lists.
 You can integrate it with your WooCommerce and build an email list of your customers.
-WooCommerce offers Mailchimp extension for free.
+WooCommerce offers Mailchimp extensions for free.

 Using this plugin you can grow your audience and sell more stuff with Facebook and Instagram Ad Campaigns in Mailchimp.

 Checkout Field Editor: This extension allows you to add/edit/remove custom fields at WooCommerce checkout.
-With Checkout Field Editor you can add fields like preferred Delivery Date, a special note for product customization.
+With Checkout Field Editor you can add fields like preferred Delivery Date and a special note for product customization.
 It allows you to add text, select, checkboxes, and date pickers input fields.
 You can also play around with the default fields.

 Dynamic Pricing: It is a very flexible extension to define rules for dynamic pricing, especially if you want to apply conditional logic like bulk discounts over a certain amount on the total bill.
 Dynamic Pricing is a tool for advanced product pricing based on a number of different criteria like first purchase, repeat purchase, the number of products ordered, total bill, category-based pricing, and a lot more options.

 Shipment Tracking: As obvious by its name it allows your customer to keep track of their consignment.
 Shipment Tracking extension integrates directly with leading shipment providers like DHL, FedEx, TNT, UPS, Australia Post, Canada Post, Fastway South Africa, and a number of other providers.
-As soon as a customer places the order, a link will appear on his Order Status page to track the shipment, and will also be delivered over the email.
+As soon as a customer places the order, a link will appear on his Order Status page to track the shipment, and will also be delivered over email.

 All the extensions come with a 30-day money-back guarantee from WooCommerce and a great support team available 24X7.

-How to Grow your WooCommerce Store
+How to Grow Your WooCommerce Store

 There are two ways to grow the WooCommerce store:

-- Increase number of customers
+- Increase the number of customers

 - Increase the number of repeat sales from existing customers.